-Inspectors observed that on arrival at the CCU reception desk, the custody was asked to confirm their name and date of birth, which was compared against their PER and computer record.
-When staff were satisfied that their identity had been confirmed, a photograph was taken of the custody and added to the GEOAmey IT system before the custody was placed in a cell.
+Staff reported to Inspectors that on arrival at the CCU reception desk, custodies were asked to confirm their name and date of birth, which was compared against their PER and computer record.
+When staff were satisfied that their identity had been confirmed, a photograph was taken of the custody and added to the computer system before the custody was placed in a cell.
+Inspectors did not observe this practice.

-On checking the GEOAmey IT system it was seen that there was a record of custodies being offered hand sanitiser on arrival at the CCU and a record of custodies being asked questions in respect of COVID-19.
+On checking the GEOAmey IT system it was seen that there was a record of custodies being offered hand sanitiser on arrival at the CCU, however the record of custodies being asked questions in respect of COVID-19 was seen to only be recorded on the PER forms.
 These questions covered general health and safety and ensured awareness of the Scottish Government's physical distancing rules and formed part of the Cell Sharing Risk Assessment (CSRA).